wadhah101/wadhah101/README.md

 Hello & welcome to my profile!

-I have always been passionate about technology whatever it's making small projects or learning stuff for fun, and I am currently making a career out of it as a Software Engineering student at INSAT.
+I have always been passionate about technology whatever it's making projects or learning stuff for fun, and I am currently making a career out of it as a Software Engineering at @Qantev

-Cloud Developer who likes working with the latest and greatest technologies.
+Software engineer with a focus on cloud technologies and devops

-Into competitive programming, functional programming, and FOSS.
+Into competitive programming and everything FOSS.

 [![trophy](https://github-profile-trophy.vercel.app/?username=wadhah101&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)